-Todd Tucker is President of the Surry County Economic Development Partnership.
-A resident of Mount Airy, Todd has held his current position since August 2009.
-He was previously Senior Business Development Representative at Progress Energy in Raleigh prior to the utility’s merger with Duke Energy.
-For more than seven years, Todd held positions at the North Carolina Department of Commerce.
-He is a 1991 graduate of NC State University, where he was a member of Delta Chi.
-Todd also holds a CEcD designation from the International Economic Development Council.
-He and his wife, Connie, have two college-age children, Anna Kate and Gray.
+Todd Tucker currently serves as the Director of Economic Development for the Sandford Area Growth Alliance.
+In his previous experience he was President of the Surry County Economic Development Partnership for over 13 years .
+Prior to that, he was a Senior Business Development Representative at Progress Energy in Raleigh before the utility’s merger with Duke Energy.
+In addition, Todd held positions at the North Carolina Department of Commerce for over seven years.
+He is a 1991 graduate of NC State University and holds a CEcD designation from the International Economic Development Council.
+He and his wife, Conni, have two children, Anna Kate and Grey.

 Andre Lennon, PE, is Civil Practice Lead at Civil & Environmental Consultants.
 He has held his current position at the firm’s Charlotte office since April of this year.
 Andre was previously Senior Project Manager there.
 His work primarily involves projects in commercial and residential development, educational facilities and the power industry.
 He is a 1999 graduate of Auburn University, where he majored in civil engineering.
 Andre also holds a Professional Engineer designation.
 He and his wife, Danielle, live in Fort Mill, SC, with their two young children.